Christ divided? was Paul crucified for you? or were ye baptized in the

 A topic for another investigation.
-Even more so considering that God gave the Gift of Tongues, which is a means for everyone to understand one another and bring them together, at Pentecost.
+Even more so considering that God gave the Gift of Tongues at Pentecost, which is a means for everyone to understand one another and bring them together.

 So people divide.
 And to this day, Nations divide, States divide.
 And families divide and scatter across the world.

 So it's not surprising that denominations divide, and form smaller denominations, that divide and form tiny denominations - each certain that they are the one and only denomination that God smiles on and approves of.

 Families divide, parents divorce and remarry, divorce and remarry, etc, etc (I am referring to the same people here).
 Children marry and leave home, and often leave home (even pushed out of the nest) long before time for them to marry.

 That's families.
 And, unfortunately, that's so common it has become "natural."

 I think we are all in agreement that it is not.
 But what can we do about it?

 I'm going to paint a picture of a new "convert" to Christianity; A baby; A "Newborn" of the "Born-Again" family.

 "Have you been baptized?
 Only sprinkled?
 Can't be a Christian unless you've been submerged."